aws-samples/amazon-dynamodb-labs/content/event-driven-architecture/ex3fixbugs/Step3.en.md

 ![Architecture-1](/static/images/event-driven-architecture/lab2/lab2-optional.png)

-{{% notice info %}}
-AWS Cloud9 is by far not the only option to run this Python-based frontend!
-If you're motivated, feel free to try running it locally on your PC (make sure you run `aws configure` first - you can get your credentials on the EventEngine dashboard), or from any EC2 instance (e.g. assign an IAM role to the EC2 instance that allows access to the `AggregateTable`).
+::alert[AWS Cloud9 is by far not the only option to run this Python-based frontend!
+If you're motivated, feel free to try running it locally on your PC (make sure you run `aws configure` first - you can get your credentials on the EventEngine dashboard), or from any EC2 instance (e.g. assign an IAM role to the EC2 instance that allows access to the `AggregateTable`).]
-{{% /notice %}}

 ## Start an AWS Cloud9 instance
 Since you're clearly experienced with AWS - making it through all of the lab - we'll leave this task up to you!